Motoharu Okamura: Career

 "In August of 1944 the Naval Air Research and Development Center instituted an emergency development program of special piloted glide bombs, which bore the first character of Oka [sic], and which henceforth came to be known as the Marudai project.
 From late October to November [the Japanese] held accelerated flight tests of the new glide bombs.
 Tokyo established a new air corps charged with the mission of operating the Marudai weapons, and by the close of November, pilot training was well on its way.
 Captain Motoharu Okamura, one of Japan's most famous senior fighter pilots, became the corps commander; Okamura selected as his first fliers experienced fighter and dive-bomber pilots.
 Actually, these pilots were selected prior to the first Kamakaze attacks in the Philippines.
 The selection was unnecessary, beyond the critical choices made by Okamura; volunteers poured in by the thousands for the new operation, despite the 'special nature' of their future missions."

 As commander of the new kamikaze unit in 1944, Captain Okamura commented that "there were so many volunteers for suicide missions that he referred to them as a swarm of bees," explaining: "Bees die after they have stung."

-After the war, Okamura shot himself in the face as penance for sending so many young men to their deaths.
+Post-war life and death

+After the war, Okamura, who worked on demobilization in his hometown of Kochi Prefecture, occasionally visited Kagoshima Prefecture in memorial trips to places associated with the kamikaze pilots.

+In 13 July 1948, Okamura committed suicide by train in Chiba Prefecture, during a severe thunderstorm that caused power outages in the area.
+He left a suicide note addressed to his sister, but his motive remained unclear.
+His suicide may have been due to his refusal to testify about an incident in which his subordinates mistreated prisoners of war during his time as a commander of the 202nd Air Group unit in Southeast Asia.
+A promise made by him to kamikaze pilots before a sortie, stating that he would "follow [them] later someday", is another possible motive.